pdeschen/wuff-wiki/Configure-Equinox-products.md

 ### Run

-Each product must be runnable on corresponding OS and architecture.
-Windows products
+We can run each product on corresponding OS and architecture.
+On Windows platform we start application via .bat-file, on other platforms we start application via .sh-file.

 Attention: do not try to run the generated product on a "wrong" OS or "wrong" architecture.
 Linux product won't start on windows.
 64-bit product won't start on 32-bit JRE.